rserota/wad/README.md

-    wait    : 0,     // Time in seconds between calling play() and actually triggering the note. loop    : false, // This overrides the value for loop on the constructor, if it was set. offset  : 0,     // This overrides the value for offset on the constructor, if it was set. speed   : 1.5,   // This overrides the value for speed set on the constructor, if it was set. pitch   : 'A4',  // A4 is 440 hertz. label   : 'A',   // A label that identifies this note. env     : {hold : 9001},
+    wait    : 0,     // Time in seconds between calling play() and actually triggering the note. loop    : false, // This overrides the value for loop on the constructor, if it was set. offset  : 0,     // This overrides the value for offset on the constructor, if it was set. rate    : 1.5,   // This overrides the value for rate set on the constructor, if it was set. pitch   : 'A4',  // A4 is 440 hertz. label   : 'A',   // A label that identifies this note. env     : {hold : 9001},